lightning2901/Tree-Branch-Modeling/README.md

     To observe the tree's development dynamically, computer graphics tools will be used to visualize how the branches grow and expand over time.

-    Images or animations representing the iterative growth of the tree will be generated, allowing comparison of different branching patterns under varying production rules.
-   Variables importantes: vertexCode, fragmentCode, vShaderFile, fShaderFile, vShaderCode, fShaderCode, vertex, fragment, success, infoLog

 3. Results analysis